Operation Project Freedom

 South Korea

-On May 4, after the HMM Namu, a South Korean-owned ship flagged in Panama, was struck by an explosion and caught fire while anchored off the UAE, Trump blamed Iran and called on South Korea to join the operation.
-In response, the South Korean government announced that it is "reviewing" its potential participation in Operation Project Freedom.[31]
+On May 4, after the HMM Namu—a Panamanian-flagged cargo ship owned by HMM—was struck by an explosion and caught fire while anchored off the UAE, Trump blamed Iran without evidence and urged South Korea to join the operation; Defense Secretary Pete Hegseth also called on South Korea to protect its own ship in the Strait.
+In response, the South Korean government announced that it was "reviewing" its potential participation in Operation Project Freedom.[33][34][35]
+As of May 6, 2026, 26 South Korean ships are still stranded in the Strait of Hormuz.[36]

 See also